greg-raven/Department-21/_drafts/funnies.md

 If you think the problem has terminated, please hang up now as other subscribers may be trying to call our system.

 Your call is important so do not hang up.
-You have selected “1”, so please do not hang up, your call will be answered by the next available nurse manager…All of our nurse managers are currently helping other subscribers and the next available nurse manager will get to you as soon as possible.
+You have selected “1”, so please do not hang up, your call will be answered by the next available nurse manager … All of our nurse managers are currently helping other subscribers and the next available nurse manager will get to you as soon as possible.

 If you feel that you have made this call in error, please hang up now.